DSJaswanth/HACKBIO_2021_TEAM_EPIGENOMICS1/README.md

  ### **What ATAC-Seq is**

-ATAC-Seq, acronym of Assay for Transposase-Accessible Chromatin using Sequencing, is a technique for assessing chromatin accessibility and how it affects gene expression.
+ATAC-Seq, acronym of "Assay for Transposase-Accessible Chromatin using Sequencing", is a technique for assessing chromatin accessibility and how it affects gene expression.
 The chromatin consists of several nucleosome units.
 A nucleosome is a complex of DNA and histone proteins that keeps DNA compact through packaging.
 For transcription to occur, DNA must be loosened from the nucleosomes to make it accessible to transcription factors.
 This accessibility of DNA mediated by chromatin is a key component of epigenetics.

 In this project, we are reproducing the ATAC-Seq analysis [tutorial](https://training.galaxyproject.org/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.html#trimming-reads) from the Galaxy Project.
 We've reproduced it completely with Linux Command Line tools too.